PerfectlySoft/PerfectDocs/guide/mustache.md

-# Perfect-Mustache
-Mustache template support for Perfect.
+# Mustache Template Support for Perfect

 Mustache is a logic-less templating system.
 It permits you to use pre-written text files with placeholders.
 The placeholders will be filled in at run-time with values particular to a given request.